 I'm not going to count Yu Yevon as this game's big bad, because let's be honest, he's barely even a character.
 You never see him or hear him speak, and the boss fight with him is by far the weakest in the series - he doesn't even attack you for crying out loud.
 He's a macguffin at best and a speed bump for the ending at worst.
 So instead, let's focus on Seymour and, more broadly, the Church of Yevon.
 Seymour is your typical nihilistic bad guy, out to end all life on Spira, but he is at least sympathetic to some degree, becoming cynical at his own racist mistreatment and the endless cycle of the Great Summoning that perpetuates Sin's existence and just wanting to bring all life (and suffering) on Spira to an end.
-He apparently even gets the church (complicit in perpetuating said cycle) on board too; I guess even they're sick of their existence as revenants peddling false hope.
+He apparently even gets the church (complicit in perpetuating said cycle) on board too; I guess because even they're sick of their existence as revenants peddling false hope.
 Still, I can't help but slap my head at some elements of it; his faux-relationship with Yuna had some potential to be interesting, but they ruin it almost immediately.
-Not just for the incredibly unsubtle foreshadowing ("gee, I wonder if this Satan-looking guy who drops a boat anchor into hell and pulls up Mother Hydra to smite his enemies is evil?), but because they shoot down any potential moral ambiguity literally ten minutes after you first hear of it by laying out his evil intents in plain English and then have you fight and kill him.
-Which ends up being pointless anyway because, like every major player in the plot, he can just cheat death as many times as he likes.
+Not just for the incredibly unsubtle foreshadowing ("gee, I wonder if this Satan-looking guy who drops a boat anchor into hell and pulls up Mother Hydra to smite his enemies is evil?), but because they shoot down any potential moral ambiguity literally ten minutes after you first hear of it by laying out his evil intents in plain text and then have you fight and kill him.
+Which ends up being pointless anyway because, like every major player in the plot, he can just cheat death as many times as he likes for no adequately explained reason.
 Hell, imagine how much more interesting it would have been if he'd had a relationship with Yuna before the game even started, and Yuna had to put her feelings for him aside when she found out his true intentions.
 Might have even been a good point of drama if he'd tried to use that to win her over to his side, eh?

-Even with that bit of wasted potential aside, though, this is just the same angsty "religion bad lol" plot that basically every JRPG of the '90s had; nothing new or interesting to it other than a shoehorned-in Matrix reference with dream-Zanarkand.
+Even with that bit of wasted potential aside, though, this is just the same angsty "religion bad lol" plot that basically every JRPG of the '90s had, with interesting to it other than a shoehorned-in Matrix reference with dream-Zanarkand.
 Maybe it'll score points with the clique of angry sixteen year olds who found the one true way in the words of Tyler Durden and The Amazing Atheist and now demand tribute through their Patreon pages to reveal the ONE WORLDLY TRUTH the pope doesn't want you to see, but to me, it's not well done at all.
 A decent idea and a villain with a sympathetic element prevent it from being a total loss, but it needed a lot more thought behind it to actually work.
 Like the game itself, its villain gets a solid D.

 Vayne /Venat /Cid (Final Fantasy XII)

 I've made no secret that the Ivalice Alliance is my favorite Final Fantasy subseries, and XII is easily one of the franchise's best - it had a great story, some memorable characters, and a ton of thought put into its setting, backstory and lore that made it a joy to explore alongside some great gameplay that combined real-time and tactical elements.
 The story once again works in a lot of familiar Final Fantasy tropes - the evil empire, the ragtag band of heroes standing against it, and the gods (in this game, the Occuria) pulling the strings behind the scenes - but this one brought a clever twist.
 Ashe's plan for much of the game is to reclaim her place on the throne, using the power of the Occuria to claim her family's seat of power as her ancestors before her did.
-However, a rogue Occuria named Venat is also working against them, manipulating Vayne Solidor and Doctor Sid to seize power within the empire's ranks through their own underhanded means, with the ultimate goal of freeing mankind from the Occuria's rule that Ashe would subject them to again (but in exchange, they would of course serve the three of them instead).
+However, a rogue Occuria named Venat is also working against them, manipulating Vayne Solidor and Doctor Cid to seize power within the empire's ranks through their own underhanded means, with the ultimate goal of freeing mankind from the Occuria's rule that Ashe would subject them to again (but in exchange, they would of course serve the three of them instead).
 Still, it is a creative flip on the series' norm - the actions of all three parties are ultimately well-intentioned, if somewhat selfish, and it just comes down to a clash of ideals rather than a simple good-versus-evil plot.
 Admittedly, though, I didnt' care much for the final confrontation itself; Vayne fuses with Venat and their flagship Bahamut and takes on an ultimately pretty silly looking final form mostly comprised of machine parts, and then he just floats around unloading bunch of powerful attacks on you.
 Not much of a tactical element to it at all, really, which is pretty disappointing considering that the game up to this point had such a focus on it.
 He does manage to take a good while to beat, having over 200,000 HP (plus he casts barriers that make him temporarily immune to magic or all attacks), but as long as you're decently leveled and diligent about healing he's not much of a threat at all.
-I love the game, but the end of it definitely feels rushed, and he's emblematic of that.
+I love the game, but the end of it definitely feels rushed, and he's probably the emblematic element of that.
 Still, for being a character who puts an interesting flip on Final Fantasy norms as most elements of FFXII were wont to do, he gets a B.